ganainy/raspberrypi-captive-portal/README.md

 # Raspberry Pi Captive Portal (Remote Login)

 ## Overview
-This branch implements a captive portal on Raspberry Pi that redirects users to a remote authentication server.
-All authentication logic is handled on a remote AWS EC2 instance, making this setup ideal for centralized user management.
+This branch implements a captive portal on the Raspberry Pi that redirects users to a remote authentication server.
+Upon successful login, the user is granted internet access for one hour.
+This setup is more suitable for large businesses with centralized user data, where user management and authentication are handled remotely.

+> **Note:** For local authentication without relying on a Hosting service (everything will be handled directly on the Raspberry Pi, making it more suitable for small businesses), check out the [`local-login`](../local-login/README.md) branch.

 ## Features
-- Redirects all HTTP traffic to remote authentication server
-- DNS redirection for captive portal detection
-- Remote user authentication and management
-- SSH reverse tunnel for secure communication
-- Automatic session management

-## Architecture
-1. **Traffic Interception**: Using `dnsmasq` and `iptables`
-2. **Authentication**: Remote server at `captive.example.com`
-3. **Communication**: SSH reverse tunnel for secure data exchange
-4. **Session Management**: Node.js service for handling user sessions
+- **HTTP Interception & DNS Redirection**: Automatically detects and redirects users to the captive portal.
+- **Remote User Login & Authentication**: Users authenticate via a remote web server.
+- **SSH Reverse Tunnel**: Secure communication between the remote server and the Raspberry Pi.
+- **Automatic Session Management**: Handles session durations and renewals for users.

 ## Prerequisites
 - Raspberry Pi with Wi-Fi capability
 - Ethernet connection for internet backhaul
-- Parrot OS 6.2 (RPi Edition)
+- Any Ubuntu/Debian RPi distro
 - AWS EC2 instance with elastic IP
 - Registered domain name

 ## Quick Start
 1. Clone the repository and switch to remote-login branch
-2. Follow setup instructions in [rpi-setup.md](rpi-setup.md)
+2. Follow RPi setup instructions in [rpi-setup.md](rpi-setup.md)
+3. Follow remote server setup instructions in [remote-server-setup.md](https://github.com/ganainy/raspberrypi-captive-portal/blob/remote-captive/remote-website/remote-server-setup.md)

-3. Configure the remote server settings
+4. Configure the remote server settings
-4. Start the services
+5. Start the services

-## Alternative Approach
-For local authentication without AWS dependency, check out the [`local-login`](../local-login/README.md) branch.

 ---